 Whichever decision you make, be sure to manage your relationships with professionalism and tact; and give your best effort to mitigate any negative repercussions as much as possible.
 It will be noted by those observing such things and will help keep your reputation whole.

-Whatever decision you make, be sure to manage your relationships with professionalism and tact; and give your best effort to mitigate any negative repercussions as much as possible.
-It will be noted by those observing such things and will help keep your reputation whole.
 And, remember the importance of having a positive reference on your most recent contract - the saying in the industry goes: "You are only as good as your last project reference."
 This is a good statement to keep in mind as you are exiting a project.